eberhab/bluetooth-repair/README.md

 A bluetooth auto-re-pair daemon based on bluetoothctl and a custom devices list

 Bt-repair continously monitors bluetoothctl for owned devices within range.
 Owned devices are defined based on a simple, user managed text file.
-If an owned devices is seen, bt-repair tries to connect a given number of times.
+If an owned device is seen, bt-repair tries to connect a given number of times.
 If connect repeatedly fails, it will then delete the bluetooth device and attempt to pair it again.

 This can be useful in different circumstances:
 * Game controllers which are being used with more than one device might need to be re-paired after they had been connected to a different console.
 In my case this would be Nintendo Pro Controllers being alternatingly used with a Retropie and a Switch.